IREDES: Background

-Form a data acquisition basis for integration of the mining process into enterprise level modeling, cost analysis and decision finding systems.

-Set up unique, standardized definitions on the content of all parameters used in IREDES to ensure the parameters are meaning the same when they are provided by different systems.
-Thereby the machines are not only able to "talk" but also to "understand" each other.

 Organization

 IREDES is a not-for-profit organization located in Ladbergen, Germany.
 It is jointly financed by the member companies on a cost sharing basis.

 The standard documents are open to the public.
 They are accessible free of charge for members.
 Non-members can purchase the documents from the IREDES office for a small amount of contribution to the standardization work.

 Data Profiles

 All the data profiles are based on Extensible Markup Language (XML).
 This is due to the high extendability and interoperability of the language.
 The current data profiles created with the contribution of board members are Drilling rig and LHD trucks.
 More profiles will be added in the future if needed.